 No matter how many roommates you have, there are going to be…smells.
 Your roommate may not be a fan of simple things like showers.
 Your roommate may be a dance major or athlete with pungent shoes.
 Your roommate may prefer cheese imported from France.
 Or even if you have no roommates, if you simply haven’t done laundry for awhile and your crush drops by unexpectedly…you want to have a fix for that.
 Candles generally aren’t approved due to fire hazards, so go for air freshener or even an essential oil diffuser.

 With the amount of people in and out at all hours, earplugs are a necessity for both sleeping and being able to focus on studying.
 Our SLEEP earplugs are made with a soft silicone total block filter.
-It's an essential for getting good sleep at college.
-For all the loud social events on your calendar, EARPEACE MUSIC is easy to throw in a purse or on your keys, especially for the sensory sensitive.
+It's an essential for getting good sleep at college and for sensory reduction needs.
+For all the loud social events on your calendar, EARPEACE MUSIC is hearing protection that is easy to throw in a purse or on your keys, especially for the sensory sensitive.

 College is the start of your life as an adult, and one of the major lessons that you’ll learn – and keep learning, again and again – is that life loves to throw you curveballs.
 And that’s not always a bad thing!
 As you pack for college, try to think about your packing list as more than a list of stuff – it’s stuff, but the things you take with you are also potential conversation starters, potential gateways to new friendships, and opportunities to be independent.
 Lean into expecting the unexpected.
 You’ll never be prepared for everything, but that doesn’t mean you can’t try!